Eritrea: Where is the Beef?

 As Eritreans we know each other well, don’t we?
 Most of all, we know who Isaias is.
 As we observed Isaias rejoice during the time leading up to the signing of the peace agreement – his silly grins, chest-beating instances, tongue-tied-ness and more – we knew right away there was something amiss.
 Many wondered why Isaias was giving control to Abiy Ahmed regarding future handlings of the peace process knowing full well that the border was not going to be demarcated.

 A country like Eritrea, one that has gone against any normalcy one can imagine, has given its citizens and others the run-around ever since it came into existence as a country.
-Features such as lies, deceit, affectation, empty promises, false lines argumentation and contempt define the regime.
+Features such as lies, deceit, affectation, empty promises, false lines of argumentation and contempt define the regime.
 Simply stated, Eritrea can be trusted neither by its own citizens nor the international community.
 Didn’t PM Abiy know that Isaias used the ‘border ruling’ as a pretext all along when he used to serve as intelligence chief for instance?

 Mr. Yemane Gebremeskel, the Information Minister, continued to tweet messages that sugar-coated Isaias’ blunders, and the surrogates, punch-drunk, echoed his messages to other government supporters.